Class Attendance Policy*

 If a student is dropped from a given course and chooses to petition the department’s implementation of this attendance policy, the student must alert the chair that he or she plans to petition within three business days of the withdrawal notification.
 The chair will then work with the student, faculty member, and registrar staff to determine a timeline for the petitioning process and a plan for the student’s attendance during the process.

-*For Fall semester, 2021, this policy assumes that COVID-19 will not disrupt students’ ability to attend class.
+*For Fall semester, 2022, this policy assumes that COVID-19 and monkeypox (MPV) will not disrupt students’ ability to attend class.
 If, however, instructional practices are impacted or the campus experiences widespread illness, the department may rescind this policy for the semester.